era-towers/static-content/files/modules-1.0.0/readme.txt

 - Skill and spell tables in the Gaming Table module are now grouped by category for skills, and by spell list for spells.

-- The culture step in the Character Creation module will now group skills with specializations, and compact them by default
+- The culture step in the Character Creation module will now group skills with specializations, and compact them by default.

 - Added suggested description for newly created characters.